liamwilley/emerald/_posts/2016-11-06-A-Lesson-Learned-From-Drinking-Soylent-For-3-Months.md

 ---
-title: A Lesson Learned From Drinking Soylent For 3 Months
+title: A LESSON LEARNED FROM DRINKING SOYLENT FOR 3 MONTHS
 ---

 Spoiler: it isn’t related to stomach problems.